google/zetasql/docs/functions-and-operators.md

 **Description**

-Returns the number of whole specified `part` intervals between two TIME objects.
-Throws an error if the computation overflows the result type, such as if the difference in microseconds between the two time objects would overflow an INT64 value.
+Returns the number of whole specified `part` intervals between two `TIME` objects.
+If the first `TIME` is earlier than the second one, the output is negative.
+Throws an error if the computation overflows the result type, such as if the difference in nanoseconds between the two `TIME` objects would overflow an `INT64` value.

 `TIME_DIFF` supports the following values for `part`:

++ `NANOSECOND`
+  (if the SQL engine supports it)
 + `MICROSECOND`
 + `MILLISECOND`
 + `SECOND`